ibm-vpc/terraform-provider-ibm/website/docs/r/is_instance_template.html.markdown

   - `security_groups` - (Optional, List) List of security groups of the subnet.
   - `subnet` - (Required, Forces new resource, String) The VPC subnet to assign to the interface.
 - `resource_group` - (Optional, Forces new resource, String) The resource group ID.
+- `source_template` - (Optional, Forces new resource, String) The instance template ID  of an existing instance template, its contents are copied into the new template prior to copying any other properties provided in the prototype object.
+  **NOTE** with `source_template` other properties are not required.
 - `volume_attachments` - (Optional, List) A nested block describes the storage volume configuration for the template.

   Nested scheme for `volume_attachments`: